The Ring Screw Mechanism

 Test Results

 These results are based on testing of a single prototype with a 4-ring nut, as described in Heijmink's thesis below.
-Only speed and efficiency were tested.
+Only speed and efficiency were investigated.

 Documentation